 About Kettering Science Academy Kettering Science Academy (KSA) is an inclusive mainstream 11- 18 comprehensive school with approximately 1350 students.
 At KSA we are committed to the equality of opportunity and the provision of the highest standards of education for all our students, including those with SEND.
 Our vision for all students, including students who have SEND is 'Being the best you can be'.
 This means that we want students to try their best all of the time and we want them to achieve the best outcomes.
 We are aspirational and ambitious for all students and especially for students with SEND.
 We want students with SEND to be confident individuals, living fulfilling lives and make a successful transition to adulthood and independence.
 Our core values of Knowledge, Strength and Ambition provide the framework for this.
 Knowledge: Provide the essential knowledge for all students to progress successfully at life.
 Strength: Create resilient learners who are able to tackle their future effectively.
 Ambition: Stretch and challenge students so they are able to excel in all they do.
 Whole school approach: Every member of staff is an advocate for SEND.
 Every teacher is a teacher of SEND.
 SEND is everyone's responsibility.
 We have a dedicated and highly professional SEND team that supports students with SEND.
 The kinds of SEND for which provision is made.
-Our school currently provides additional and/or different provision for a range of needs, including: Communication and interaction, for example, autistic spectrum disorder, speech and language difficulties Cognition and learning, for example, dyslexia, dyspraxia Social, emotional and mental health difficulties Sensory and/or physical needs, for example, visual impairments, hearing loss, processing difficulties, epilepsy Moderate and multiple learning difficulties
+We make appropriate mainstream provision for children recognised within the four broad areas of SEND: Communication and interaction Cognition and learning Social, emotional and mental health difficulties Sensory and/or physical needs.
+Definition of Special Education Need: The 2014 SEN Code of Practice defines SEN as: The 2014 SEND Code of Practice defines SEN as: A child or young person has SEN if they have a learning difficulty or disability, which calls for special educational provision to be made for them. defines JEIV as.
+A child of compulsory school age or a young person has a learning difficulty or disability if they: have a significantly greater difficulty in learning than the majority of others of the same age: or have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.